techniq/svelte-ux/src/routes/docs/components/Menu.md

 ## disableTransition

 ### Useful when menu will exceed window and need repositioned.
-Applies immediate without initial render offscreen

 <Preview>
   <Toggle let:on={open} let:toggle>